Women's suffrage in Uruguay

 Women's suffrage in Uruguay was practically established between 1917 and 1938.
 Women's suffrage was announced as a principle in the Constitution of Uruguay of 1917, and declared as law in a decree of 1932.
 The first national election in which women voted was the 1938 Uruguayan general election.

 History

-Uruguay's 1917 constitution announced the general right of women to vote and hold office at local and national levels in Uruguay.
-However, to become law, women's suffrage required a two-thirds majority in each legislative house.
-In 1919 the feminist Paulina Luisi established the Uruguayan Women's Suffrage Alliance, affiliated to the International Women's Suffrage Alliance, to push for women's suffrage.
+Uruguay's 1917 Constitution announced the general right of women to vote and hold office at local and national levels in Uruguay.
+Despite the Constitution affording women equal political and civil rights, to become law, women's suffrage required a two-thirds majority in each legislative house.
+In 1919 the feminist Paulina Luisi established the Uruguayan Women's Suffrage Alliance, affiliated to the International Women's Suffrage Alliance, to push for women's suffrage.At the municipal level, women were allowed to vote in Uruguay in July 1927 within the plebiscite zone of Cerro Chato.
+This has been commemorated as the first time that women cast votes in Uruguay.